MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

   - ai-seo-date:05/06/2025
 ---

-# Configure access settings for features in Copilot for Sales
+# Configure access settings for features in Sales app

-As an administrator, you can enable or disable features in Copilot for Sales.
+As an administrator, you can enable or disable features in Sales app.
 You can also control who has access to these features by specifying security groups.

 ## Meeting insights